Constructing an HTML Tree

 In general it’s a good idea to define __repr__ methods for any data objects, and to have those __repr__ methods print all the relevant fields.

-Try this out on this web page, parsing the HTML source code and then calling print_tree to visualize it:
+Try this out on the web page corresponding to this chapter, parsing the HTML source code and then calling print_tree to visualize it:

 body = URL(sys.argv[1]).request()